 What to do

 Step 1: Dragon

-You can place a dragon template on top of the fabric, trace it, and cut it out.
-However we decided to add an extra step: we cut the dragon into five parts, cut the corresponding body part from fabric, and then assembled it like a puzzle on top of the canvas.
+However, we added an extra step: we cut the dragon into five parts, cut the corresponding body part from fabric, and assembled it like a puzzle on top of the canvas.
 My kids loved the challenge!

 If you use a different piece of fabric for each dragon part, it will give it an ‘old quilt’ look.

 Squirt the paints directly on the canvas and spread them using a brush.
 My son is currently in love with metallic paints, so he used gold metallic paint mixed with a bit of white for his canvas, and it came out very nice.

 Alternatively, you can drag a comb through the paints to make different patterns.
 One of my daughters found it quite addictive.

 If your kids are a little too enthusiastic about this step, they might end up blending all the colors to a brownish goo.
 Don’t worry!
 It’s just a background; your dragon will look beautiful anyway.

 While your paint is still wet, push the pieces of fabric (or the whole dragon if you didn’t cut it) onto canvas.